undstory/customer-sales-analysis/README.md

 ## Dataset

 The dataset used in this project was obtained from **Kaggle**.
+The original dataset is not included in this repository due to file size.

 - **Dataset:** [Retail Case Study](https://www.kaggle.com/datasets/rishikumarrajvansh/retail-case-study/data)
 - **Source:** Kaggle
 - **License:** Apache License 2.0

-The dataset is included in the `data/` folder in accordance with the applicable license terms.

 ## Limitations